Trip Report: The Magic of Colombia’s Birds and Wildlife!

 The next morning, after a good night’s sleep and a short drive through the town, we reached the Putumayo River and the boats that would take us to Playa Rica, a village a few wet miles away.
 Last year, I was honored to be part of the first group of tourists welcomed there!

-Porto Asis, A Small Community with a Big Passion for Nature
+Playa Rica, A Small Community with a Big Passion for Nature

 After about forty minutes on the river, we arrived at... no dock.

-The river is low this time of year - about 5ft (1.5m) lower than the bank.
+The river is low this time of year - about 5ft (1.5m) lower than the banks.
 Once out of the boat, we had to clamber up "stairs" of mud, roots, and rock cut into the steep, slippery bank.
 At the bank’s edge stands a huge old tree looking out over the river like a knarled, leafy sentry.
 Its thick, exposed roots helped to keep us from sliding back down into the river, as did our guide's solid hands and sense of humor.
 But it's worth it!

-The village’s long-eared free-range cows watched us as we spotted greater and smooth-billed anis, white-eared jacamar, lettered aracari, and scarlet-crowned barbets.
+The village’s long-eared free-range cows watched us as we spotted bird species like greater and smooth-billed anis, white-eared jacamar, lettered aracari, and scarlet-crowned barbets.
 A family of long-tailed titi monkeys passing by in the tree-tops stopped and took in the scene.
 And I was thrilled to find one of my target birds here: The hoatzin, a large, bad-smelling, but strangely beautiful bird with a BIG personality!
-The day passed quickly, it was time to move on.
+The day passed quickly, and it was time to move on.

-Amazon Bird (and Tiny Primates, Miniscule Toads, and Great Lunch)
+Tiny Primates, Minuscule Toads, and Great Lunch

 The original landowner, now frail, blind, and immensely proud, survived the turmoil, but not his son or wife.
 Their daughters and their grown children carry his passion for the land.
 And they have a new vision.
 They are restoring the land to the ecologically correct forest it once was, rebuilding its natural biodiversity, including the trees, plants, primates, birds, frogs, and their particular interest, fungi.
 Their goal is a sustainable future in nature tourism and research.
 They have already come a long way.